trailheadapps/redwoods-insurance/README.md

 sfdx force:data:record:create -s userRole -v Name='TrailInsuranceAdjuster'
 ```

-_Note down the UserRoleId returned_ as USER-ROLE-ID it will start with 00E
+_Take note of the UserRoleId that's returned_ it will start with 00E

 7. Find the default users' ID and assign that user the new Role